xrustiks/factchucking/README.md

-# Chuck Norris facts generator
+# FactChucking

 Deployed here: https://factchaking.netlify.app/

-FactChacking is a Chuck Norris facts generator app.
+FactChucking is a Chuck Norris facts generator app.
 [This](https://api.chucknorris.io/) API was used.

 Here what this app can do:
 1. A random joke is displayed on the main page (using this [link](https://api.chucknorris.io/jokes/random) in API).